jstet/Can-Gus-dance-to-that/README.md

 ## Why?

 I've noticed that when you mute the video "[I had a great day](https://www.youtube.com/watch?v=VUkxoREfiQQ)" and play some music different to what can be heard in the video it still fits to Gus dance almost every time.
-So I had the idea to write and app that determines if a track fits and, if thats the case, play the video while the track plays.
+So I had the idea to write an app that checks if a track fits and, if thats the case, play the video while the track plays.

 ## How does it work?